-The tell or mound of the ancient city of Megiddo hold in its slopes at least 25 layers of human civilization and its origins date back to the Neolithic period.
+The tell (or archaeological mound) of the ancient city of Megiddo hold in its slopes at least 25 layers of human civilization and its origins date back to the Neolithic period.
 Situated on a hilltop, above an abundant spring, adjacent the fertile plains of the Jezreel Valley and at the crossroads of ancient international roads, Megiddo had all the right ingredients for a major urban center in the ancient world.

 Megiddo’s strategic location put it in the path of battles from the Bronze Age through World War I and Israel’s War of Independence.
 Not surprisingly, the city’s first massive walls and first evidence of its international connections date to the Early Bronze Age.
 The city was mentioned in 19th century B.C.E.
 Egyptian texts.
 In 1468 B.C.E.
 Megiddo was conquered by the Egyptian Pharaoh Thutmose III.
 The Bible tells of the city’s conquest by Joshua.
 Later it was fortified by Solomon.
 Megiddo is mentioned in Judges, Kings and Chronicles as the site of battles, conquests and intrigues.
 A stamp found at Megiddo bearing a roaring lion mentions the biblical king Jeroboam.

 The city is thought to be the site of several battles than any other location in the world.
 Fortifications in the cities were built on the 10-acre summit of Tel Megiddo (Megiddo Hill) rising 21.33 meters (almost 70 feet) above the valley.
 From this vantage point, several battles throughout history took place in this location.

 For Christians, the term “Megiddo” is synonymous with the end of the world as mentioned in the Book of Revelations.